CRM data security

 How we protect data

-We apply different protection methods depending on the nature of the data and how it’s used.
+The CRM plugin employs various protection methods based on the nature of the data and its intended use.

-• Encryption is used when the system might need to access the original value, like names, emails, or phone numbers.
+- Encryption is used when the system might need to access the original value, such as names or contact information.

-• Hashing is used when values don’t need to be shown again, but must be securely verified, like document IDs or account numbers.
+- Hashing is used when values don’t need to be shown again but must remain verifiable, like identifiers used for filtering or lookup.

 Protected fields